Genotropin MiniQuick (Somatropin)

 What If You Miss a Dose?

-If you forget a dose, take your next injection at the usual time the next day.
-Don’t use a double dose to make up for the missed one.
-Tell your healthcare provider if you frequently forget doses.
+If you forget a dose, take it at the usual time the next day.
+Do not double the dose to make up for a missed one.

 Available Tablet Strengths